Vishnudas2003/cloud_computing/Readme.md

 - Instead of creating Repository in ECR website, we are using Boto3 for creating the EC2 repository

-- Creating ECR repository in Python
+- Created the repository using Boto3 successfully.
+In the Amazon ECR console the repository is properly visiible

 Stats Cards: